pikatchu/closedsource/book/0050-inquisitor.md

 Marcus was now standing in front of him, speaking quietly.

-The Inquisitor’s gaze slowly lifted from Marcus… and locked directly onto Leo.
+The Inquisitor's gaze slowly lifted from Marcus… and locked directly onto Leo.

 Marcus whispered something, and the Inquisitor continued to watch Leo, unmoving.